What is Agentic AI? The new keyword to watch out for in AI

 Sometimes you will hear AI Agents spoken of interchangeably with AI Assistants, partly because Agents and Assistants are both people who work for you and help you.
 But they are not quite the same.

 AI Assistants are tools that you can query with a specific request, such as “Summarise this conversation”, or “Tell me what the differences are between these products”.
-The key is that it is responding to a specific prompt.
+The key is that it is responding to a specific prompt or specific task.

-AI Agents on the other hand have more…well, agency.
-This means they are more proactive, and can look to achieve a certain goal or set of outcomes.
+AI Agents, on the other hand, have more…well, agency.
+This means they are more proactive, can act independently with minimal human intervention, and can look to achieve a certain goal or set of outcomes.

-For example, if you asked both an AI Assistant and an AI Agent to buy a gift for your sister, you would need to ask the AI Assistant, and tell it what item it should get.
-Whereas an AI Agent would be able to autonomously find something it thought your sister would like and ensure it got there on time.
+For example, if you asked both an AI Assistant and an AI Agent to buy a gift for your sister, the AI Assistant would respond to the specific task you provide, such as searching for a particular item you specify.
+In contrast, the AI Agent would be able to plan and execute the process autonomously—finding something it thought your sister would like and ensuring it got there on time.

 How agentic AI would deal with customer service requests